sovrynn/ecdo/6-LITERATURE-MEDIA/amallulla/README.md

 - No. 13.
 Jesuits and the Black Pope

 I am having trouble loading number 8 and 13 while the rest load fine, which indicates these may have been taken down.

+# The Five Fundamental Principles of an Apocalyptic Synthesis

+1. Catastrophism
+2. Everything is one thing
+3. All is number
+4. The mathematically insane
+5. Mind-boggling, multigenerational planning